lifebit-ai/jax-jupyter/README.md

 - with `pip`
 - with `conda`

-To add conda channels on our machine

-Go to CloudOS and initialise a Jupyter Notebook session:
+To add conda channels on our machine, go to [CloudOS](https://cloudos.lifebit.ai) and initialise a Jupyter Notebook session.

 - Click `New analysis` > `Jupyter Session`
 - Create a new Project by clicking `New` and name it `reproducible-paper.